ddev/ddev-contrib/docker-compose-services/rabbitmq/README.md

 RabbitMQ is accessible from the host machine itself as well as between the containers on the same network, and comes with a nice management UI for ease of use.

+__Important:__ If you need to run multiple ddev sites that use this RabbitMQ service, you will have to alter the ports per site in the [docker-compose.rabbitmq.yaml](docker-compose.rabbitmq.yaml).

 #### Management UI
 It can be accessed through `http://<DDEV_SITENAME>.ddev.site:15672` on the host machine.